-21. If your organisation plans to merge with another provider holding a loans facility, you must inform SLC as early as possible.
-SLC will then advise you how this will impact your loan payments.
+- 26. If your organisation plans to merge with another provider holding a loans facility you must: - 26.1 inform your ESFA Intervention Team contact as early as possible to discuss the loan facility - 26.2 inform SLC as early as possible.
+SLC will then advise you how this will impact your loan payments